SansGuidon/bookmarks/README.md

 * [Sarah Goff-Dupont](https://www.atlassian.com/blog/teamwork/how-to-run-effective-meetings) - (2018) Running effective meetings: a guide for humans
 * [Sarah Goff-Dupont](https://www.atlassian.com/blog/teamwork/types-of-meetings) - (2018) 6 types of meetings that are actually worthwhile and meetings you can do without
 * [Sarah Goff-Dupont](https://www.atlassian.com/blog/teamwork/kick-off-meeting-agenda-mistakes) - (2018) Avoid these 5 mistakes for an amazing kick-off meeting
+* [Bernie Ferguson](https://www.atlassian.com/blog/inside-atlassian/how-to-facilitate-meetings-guide) - (2017) How to manage meetings like an expert facilitator

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)